naomiquirke/moodle-mod_cado/README.md

 =======
 Version 3.0
 -----------
-* Turnitin assignments are now included.
-* The mobile version has its own CADO template.
+* The mobile CADO display is now more appropriate for a small screen.
+* The compare function has been improved:
+** The CADO chooser dialog now updates the list of CADOs dynamically ** The compare function is now more detailed:
+*** There is an arrow marker showing where text begins differing
+*** Missing information is now added into the compare display with the appropriate highlight colour, and missing text is marked using a strikeout font style
+*** Compare now also checks for differences between individual dates, tags and rubric rows ** Style changes in the CADO template will not affect the compare functionality

+Mechanism: A new database field containing JSON formatted data is now used to store CADO data rather than storing generated HTML.
+This JSON data will enable future activity mods to be included more flexibly, and allow the CADO template to be reorganised.
+Because of this, a number of functions and the mustache templates were revised.

+Any view of past-approved CADOs which naturally only have an HTML version will trigger the automatic creation of JSON data.
+The HTML will not be overwritten.

+New option:
-Mechanism: To enable future activity mods to be more flexibly included and to allow multiple CADO templates, a new database field containing the JSON formatted data for each template is used to store a CADO rather than using an HTML format.
-The HTML field will continue to be loaded and stored for users wishing to access the HTML view in external reports (determined in plugin admin settings).
+* "Store HTML version".
+The HTML field containing the generated CADO may continue to be loaded and stored for users wishing to access the HTML view in external reports.
+By default this functionality will be turned off in plugin admin settings, just to avoid double storage.

 Version 2.1
 -----------